-Third one on the list of best dog coats for winter is manufactured by the Kakadu Pet, a lesser know but respected company.
+The fourth one on the list of best dog coats for winter is manufactured by MIGOHI, a lesser know but respected company.
 These winter dog coats are made of fleece, ensuring to keep your pooch warm during colder months.
 These gray dog winter coats are available with a red, green, yellow, or blue stripe and reflective piping so that your dog can stay safe in the dark.

 This is a good option in terms of optimized fit for most dogs of different sizes.
 The adjustable straps around the neck and girth make finding the right fit and dressing your pet a cinch.
 The sizing chart for these winter coats for dogs is easy to follow and tends to be very accurate according to most pet owners.

-I recommended browsing through this dog winter coat reviews for others' opinion.
+I recommended browsing through this dog's winter coat reviews for others' opinions.
 The fleece is very warm which makes it a perfect option for dogs in cold weather.
-The material of Explorer Double Fleece Reflective Dog Coat by Kakadu Pet wraps around the belly, which provides more warmth than most of the other dog winter clothes available.
+The material of this dog winter coat wraps around the belly, which provides more warmth than most of the other pet winter clothes available.
 Pet owners appreciate how adjustable the Velcro closures make this third one of the best dog coats for winter, mostly because of the extra give it provides.
-Even though the material goes underneath, it doesn’t get in the way during potty breaks for majority of dogs.
+Even though the material goes underneath, it doesn’t get in the way during potty breaks for the majority of dogs.

 Now, onto the cons.
 The most common problem with this dog winter jacket is sizing, again.
 Most unsatisfied dog owners said that their dog winter coat is too big for their canine, even if they followed the provided sizing chart accurately.
 Although most dogs have no issue using the restroom in this pet coat, some do, depending on the size of the dog and placement of the coat.

-Almost there.
-Fourth one on the list of our best dog coats for winter is another jacket made by the same company, Kakadu Pet.
+The fifth one on the list of our best dog coats for winter is another jacket made by Gooby.
 This winter dog coat is also made of fleece, ensuring to keep your Fido warm during colder months.
-Kakadu Pet's gray dog winter coats are available with a red, green, yellow, or blue stripe and reflective piping so that your dog can stay safe in the dark.
+These dog winter coats are available with a red, green, yellow, or blue stripe and reflective piping so that your dog can stay safe in the dark.

 The design of this dog winter coat is very similar to the #3 option, which is what puts it closely together on this list of best dog coats for winter.
-The fleece itself on Kakadu Pet Nylon Shell And Fleece Lined Dog Coat With Reflective Stripe is very warm and a perfect option for dogs who will spend more time in really cold weather.
+The fleece itself is very warm and a perfect option for dogs who will spend more time in really cold weather.
 The material wraps around the belly, which provides more warmth than most of the winter dog coats out there.
 As for the problems, it's the same issue – sizing.
-Some pet owners complained that it's difficult to fit the coat onto their dogs, even when purchased according to sizing chart.
+Some pet owners complained that it's difficult to fit the coat onto their dogs, even when purchased according to the sizing chart.

-Finally, the last one of the best dog coats for winter comes from a company called Collections Etc. This dog winter coat resembles a heavy coat that a human might wear, making it a great option for the most fashionable dogs in super cold weather.
-The fabric is faux suede and it features a soft polyester fleece lining that resembles real sheep skin.
+Finally, the last one of the best dog coats for winter resembles a heavy coat that a human might wear, making it a great option for the most fashionable dogs in super cold weather.
+The fabric is faux suede and it features a soft polyester fleece lining that resembles real sheepskin.